 - Dana 60s come with 16, 23, 30, 32, 33, and 35 spline axle shafts.
 But, most Dana 60s have 30 spline or higher axle shafts.

 To put it this into simpler terms.
 The more splines an axle shaft has, the stronger it is.
-I’ve seen plenty of Dana 30s explode because their shafts are so small in diameter.
 That’s what’s so great about the Dana 60.
-They have really large diameter axle shafts that are really hard to break.
+They have huge diameter axle shafts that are hard to break.

 Dana 44 vs Dana 60: Aftermarket